Theresa-Nguyen/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

      ![alt text](images/admin.png)

-5. Using an external Load Balancer.
+Option 5 of 5.
+Using an external Load Balancer.

-   - You can [create a Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-manage-portal#create-a-standard-load-balancer) to access the ports of your RHEL VM.
-Provide the required details to deploy the external Load Balancer and you can leave other configurations as default.
-You can leave the SKU as Basic for this configuration.
+   - [Create a Load Balancer](https://docs.microsoft.com/azure/load-balancer/tutorial-load-balancer-standard-manage-portal#create-a-standard-load-balancer) to access the ports of the RHEL VM.
+Provide the required details to deploy the external Load Balancer and leave other configurations as default.
+Leave the SKU as Basic for this configuration.

-   - Once the Load balancer is created successfully, [create Load Balancer resources](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-manage-portal#create-load-balancer-resources) and add Load Balancer rules to access the ports 8080 and 9990 of your RHEL VM.
+   - Add Load Balancer rules - once the Load balancer has been created successfully, [create Load Balancer resources](https://docs.microsoft.com/azure/load-balancer/tutorial-load-balancer-standard-manage-portal#create-load-balancer-resources), add Load Balancer rules to access the ports 8080 and 9990 of the RHEL VM.

-   - Now you can add your RHEL VM to the backend pool of the Load Balancer by clicking on *Backend pools* under settings section and then select the backend pool you created in the step above.
-Select Virtual machine corresponding to the option *Associated to* and then add your RHEL VM.
+   - Add the RHEL VM to the backend pool of the Load Balancer - click on *Backend pools* under settings section and then select the backend pool you created in the step above.
+Select the Virtual Machine corresponding to the option *Associated to* and then add the RHEL VM.

-   - You can obtain the Public IP of the Load Balancer, go to the Load Balancer overview page and copy the Public IP of the Load Balancer.
+   - To obtain the Public IP of the Load Balancer - go to the Load Balancer overview page and copy the Public IP of the Load Balancer.

-   - To view the JBoss-EAP on Azure web page, open a web browser and go to *http://<PUBLIC_IP_LoadBalancer>:8080/JBoss-EAP_on_Azure/* and you should see the application running.
+   - To view the JBoss-EAP on Azure web page - open a web browser and go to *http://<PUBLIC_IP_LoadBalancer>:8080/JBoss-EAP_on_Azure/* and you should see the application running.

      ![alt text](images/app.png)

-   - To log into the JBoss EAP Admin Console, open a web browser and go to *http://<PUBLIC_IP_LoadBalancer>:9990*.
+   - To log into the JBoss EAP Admin Console - open a web browser and go to *http://<PUBLIC_IP_LoadBalancer>:9990*.
 Enter the JBoss EAP username and password to login.

      ![alt text](images/admin.png)